smota-git/sudoku-python/README.md

 ## Providing a Puzzle

-The puzzle can be supplied either:

-- interactively through the console,
-- or directly as a NumPy array by editing the `init` variable near the end of `sudoku.py`.
+The recommended way is to define the puzzle directly as a NumPy array in the `init` variable near the end of `sudoku.py`.

 ## Example